 The approach was company-centric and sales-focused without much personalization or direct relation to actual customer needs.
 This, combined with the fact that their sites were not mobile-friendly, resulted in low customer satisfaction.

 Danske Bank realized that they needed a shift in strategy to a customer-centric approach in order to improve the experience of interacting with their products and services.
 They needed to flip the value-proposition on its head and focus on offering services tailored to the core needs of customers instead of pushing product information.
 It was clear that their old system could not support this vision.

 Danske Bank wanted us to help them use the Sitecore technology to create a new customer-centric and hyper-personalised universe that would perform across all devices.

 Unfolding the potential of Sitecore to deliver hyper-relevant personalization

 As experts in maximising the opportunities of Sitecore to improve CX, we worked closely with Danske Bank to create and launch a new platform that would deliver personalised experiences for their customers.

 Sitecore was used as a centralized hub to distribute Danske Bank’s content throughout their digital channels and then harvest the interactions to constantly improve on personalization.

 Based on the complex data-driven segmentation that the Sitecore architecture allows, Danske Bank could now provide tailored individual experiences that speak directly to customers’ unique life stages, goals and events.

-Monstarlab helped Danske Bank from inception to post-implementation in order to unfold the Sitecore personalisation engine and CMS.
-The new Sitecore platform has given autonomy to content managers at Danske Bank to continuously build, test and optimise pages and content based on changes in customer needs in a co-creation process with customers.
+Monstarlab helped Danske Bank from inception to post-implementation in order to unfold the Sitecore personalization engine and CMS.
+The new Sitecore platform has given autonomy to content managers at Danske Bank to continuously build, test and optimize pages and content based on changes in customer needs in a co-creation process with customers.